Gmail Launch Communications Strategy and Examples

-Change for employees is always best paired with effective internal communications, and that's why we're going to help you inform employees that their Opensense signatures are on the way with a tried and true strategy and resources.Tried and True Strategy:
+Change for employees is always best paired with effective internal communications, and that's why we're going to help you inform employees that their Opensense signatures are on the way with a tried and true strategy and resources -

-- Pre-Launch Announcement: At least 1 week before the launch
+- Pre-Launch Announcement: At least 1 week before launch

 - Launch Announcement: On the day of launch

-- Tactical instructions for how to get the signature set up.
-Point of contact for internal support for those who may have additional questions or require more assistance.
+- This announcement should provide - 1) Instructions for how to get the signature set up.
+2) Who the Point of Contact is within your organization for those who have additional questions, or require more assistance